eridani9k/coda/README.md

 ### Deployment Example

-A full deployment of this example consists of:
+This example consists of:
 - 1 `Router` process which acts as a _reverse proxy_.
 - 1..N backend `API` processes load balanced by the `Router`.

 In this example:
 - 1 `Router` process is launched on local port 8080.
 - 3 `API` processes are launched on local ports 8081, 8082, and 8083.
 These 3 addresses were defined in `addresses.cfg`.

+The `API` processes should be launched before the `Router` since all endpoints are pinged for health before registration into the load balancing algorithm.

 ```golang
 // Executed from the application root directory.